HannahKerubo/JTermProject/paper.md

 ## Conclusion

 Analyzing information like this allows the tracking of the growth and decay of GRP in different counties in a country, further allowing us to compare which counties are doing better than others.
 We can then further use this data to determine what component of a county causes the higher growth in one county compared to others.
-Using this same logic on a larger scale the whole [DOSE report](https://rdcu.be/dwPLq) can be used to compare different countries as a whole.
+Using this same logic on a larger scale the whole [DOSE report](https://rdcu.be/) can be used to compare different countries as a whole.

 ## References

-Bourne, Philip E., Clark, Timothy W., Dale, Robert, De Waard, Anita, Herman, Ivan, Hovy, Eduard H., Shotton, David.
-(2012)"Improving The Future of Research Communications and e-Scholarship".
-FORCE11. doi:10.4230/DAGMAN.1.1.41

-Head, A., Lo, K., Kang, D., Fok, R., Skjonsberg, S., Weld, D. S., & Hearst, M. A. (2021, May).
-Augmenting Scientific Papers with Just-in-Time, Position-Sensitive Definitions of Terms and Symbols.
-Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems.
-10.1145/3411764.3445648
+L. Wenz, R.D.
+Carr, N. Koegel, M. Kotz, M. Kalkuhl.
+DOSE – Global data set of reported sub-national economic output.
+Nature Scientific Data.
+2023. https://doi.org/10.1038/s41597-023-02323-

 [2i2c]: https://2i2c.org/
 [curvenote]: https://curvenote.com